 Finally, make sure you keep an eye on your app permissions.
 Many apps request access to your location, camera, microphone, contacts, calendar, and more.
 While it’s unlikely that these will be used maliciously, you may want to limit the amount of personal and/or usage data each app is collecting.

-Recent news alleges that Facebook had been allowing the elections consultancy firm Cambridge Analytica to harvest user data without their knowledge and used this data to influence voters.
+For a real world example of this, Facebook had been allowing the elections consultancy firm Cambridge Analytica to harvest user data without their knowledge and used this data to influence voters.
 The data was harvested in 2014 through an app called “thisisyourdigitallife”, which included permissions to access Facebook profiles and friend’s lists – so remember to keep an eye on which apps have access to your information!

 While open wireless networks are endlessly useful, they also come with risks.
 When you’re connected to an open Wi-Fi network (for example in a coffee shop or on a train), anyone with the necessary skills and software could gain access to your phone and see everything you’re doing online.